-SUBJECT: Commercial Lease by and between TSLF Church Street Exchange, LLC, and University of Central Florida Board of Trustees
+SUBJECT: Commercial Lease by and between TSLF Church Street Exchange, LLC,

 Recommend approval of the commercial lease agreement for a portion of the ground floor of The Church Street Exchange, located at 101 South Garland Avenue in Orlando.

 The commercial lease agreement involves approximately 17,189 square feet of the ground floor of the building commonly known as The Church Street Exchange at Church Street Station in downtown Orlando.